apollographql/apollo-rs/crates/apollo-parser/README.md

 cargo add apollo-parser
 ```

+## Rust versions

+`apollo-parser` is tested with the latest Stable version of Rust.
+Older version may or may not be compatible.

 ## Usage
 `apollo-parser` is built to parse both GraphQL schemas and queries according to
 the latest [October 2021 specification].
 It produces a typed syntax tree that